 “A paternity test?” said Mary.

-“Yes, at least.
+“Yes, at least that.
 She mentioned something about the child’s ‘special needs.’
 I think you know what they might be.”

 A woman dressed in a Gypsy costume approached the couple.